I Built a Service Business Without a Sales Process.It Caught Up With Me.

 The turning point came when I tried to hire help.
 I couldn't explain my process to anyone because I didn't have one.

 I was the process.
-That's when I mapped out what actually happened: discovery call, proposal, negotiation, contract, onboarding.
+So I mapped what actually happened: discovery call, proposal, negotiation, contract, onboarding.

 Simple stuff.
-But once I wrote it down, I could see where I was losing people, where I was spending too much time, and where a follow-up email or a clearer next step would have changed the outcome.
+But once I wrote it down, I could see where I was losing people and where a follow-up email or a clearer next step would have changed the outcome.

-com) shows that documented processes scale faster than gut feel.
+Entrepreneur's research on sales systems shows documented processes scale faster than gut feel.

-Map your last five closed deals.
-Write down every step from first contact to signed contract.
-Find the common thread.
-That's your process.
-Now write it down in plain language and test it on your next three prospects.
+Map your last five closed deals and write down every step from first contact to signed contract.
+Find the common thread, that's your process.
+Write it in plain language and run your next three prospects through it.
+You can't improve or delegate what you can't see.